Debugging for Ray developers#

 You can then list the tmux sessions with tmux ls and attach to the appropriate one.

 You can also get a core dump of the raylet process, which is especially useful when filing issues.
-The process to obtain a core dump is OS-specific, but usually involves running ulimit -c unlimited before starting Ray to allow core dump files to be written.
+The process to obtain a core dump is OS-specific, but usually involves running ulimit -c unlimited before starting Ray so core dump files can be written.

 Backend logging#

-The raylet process logs detailed information about events like task execution and object transfers between nodes.
+The raylet process logs detailed information about events such as task execution and object transfers between nodes.
 To set the logging level at runtime, you can set the RAY_BACKEND_LOG_LEVEL environment variable before starting Ray.
-For example, you can do:
+For example:

 export RAY_BACKEND_LOG_LEVEL=debug